Wondering what goes where? Use the following information as a guide to everything that can be recycled or composted on

 The fiollowing are Laboratory Hard Plastics not accepted for recycling

 - Plastic code #6 (extruded polystyrene, i.e. Styrofoam)

 - Any plastics that could be perceived as having come from a lab, such as vials, syringes, tubes, pipette and pipette tips, etc.)

 - Empty vessels or plastic materials previously containing or contaminated with hazardous materials.
 Ie. any toxic corrosive, flammable, reactive, radioactive, oxidizer substance, or Biohazard Risk Group 1 or 2 (excluding recombinant DNA)

-We’re looking for volunteers from departmental labs to help us run the Lab Plastic Recycling Program.
+We’re looking for volunteers from departmental labs to help us run Lab Plastic Recycling.
 Registration is simple and the time commitment is minimal.
 Sign up now to help your lab recycle!

 The Plastics Recycling Volunteer will lead:

 - Education – Inform your co-workers and create awareness about the program and guidelines.